 Let’s look at three real-world examples of the last two microservices-based infrastructure paths into action:

 Netflix began adopting the microservices model in 2009 after scaling challenges led to frequent service outages.
-In fact, Netflix was breaking down its monolithic application structure before the term microservices had even been coined.
+They were breaking down their monolithic application structure before the term microservices had even been coined, and their transformation began.

 Netflix began by moving its non-customer facing movie encoding system to the Amazon AWS cloud, and over the two years, the platform moved all of its customer-facing web services to AWS.
 By 2012 the transition was complete, and Netflix consisted of hundreds of interconnected, cloud-based microservices.
 Netflix’s willingness to embrace the microservices movement is one of the most important contributors to the platform’s extraordinary growth.

 SoundCloud initially developed its platform as a monolithic Ruby on Rails application nicknamed “the Mothership.”
-The Mothership allowed hundreds of thousands of musicians to collaborate and share their music; but eventually, SoundCloud faced scaling challenges that it couldn’t resolve with band-aid patches.
+The Mothership allowed hundreds of thousands of musicians to collaborate and share their music.
+However, SoundCloud faced scaling challenges that it couldn’t resolve with band-aid patches.

-Instead of dismantling the Mothership completely, in the beginning, SoundCloud simply stopped adding features – using separate microservices to add the new functionality they required.
+Instead of dismantling the Mothership completely, SoundCloud simply stopped adding features.
+They started using separate microservices to add the new functionality they required.
 Gradually, SoundCloud started removing different functions from the monolith, replacing them with microservices.
 This has allowed SoundCloud to grow more freely with production-ready features and shorter feedback cycles.

-Like SoundCloud and Netflix, Uber started as a monolithic application, but as Uber experienced rapid growth, it struggled to add new features, resolve bugs, and overcome technical debt in a single software depository (storage location for software packages).
+Like SoundCloud and Netflix, Uber started as a monolithic application.
+As Uber experienced rapid growth, it experienced some struggles.
+They struggled to add new features, resolve bugs, and overcome technical debt in a single software depository (storage location for software packages).
 Moreover, developers required in-depth knowledge and experience with existing systems just to make a single change.

 Drawing inspiration from Netflix and other rapid-growth companies, Uber decided to divide its monolithic application into multiple codebases to create a microservices architecture.
 Uber chose the microservices approach with the goals of “promoting clear ownership, offering better organizational scalability, and providing more resilience and fault tolerance through [its] commitment to microservices.”